Meet our employees

 “Welltec pays thorough attention to details in everything we do.
 This ensures flawless operations, innovative design and engineering and a good working environment.
 Welltec has a strong corporate sense and I enjoy the team-oriented environment very much.”

-Charlotte Hansen, Receptionist, Allerød, Denmark
+Charlotte Nipper, Receptionist, Allerød, Denmark

 “I’ve been here many years, almost since the beginning, and know most of our employees by name even though we have grown so much in recent years,” says Charlotte.
 “We are one big family fighting for a common goal and that creates a unique team spirit and wonderful atmosphere,” she adds.